 Check price on Amazon →

 If you want a diode that pushes into metal marking, the Creality Falcon2 22W is the open-frame pick.
 Its 22W module — one of the strongest in the class — and built-in air assist mark stainless steel (including color marks from surface oxidation), titanium, and coated metals, and still cut ~10mm wood.
 Creality’s build quality and support are a step above the budget brands, and the matching enclosure turns it into a safe indoor shop tool.
 For makers who want diode pricing with the best chance at metal work, it’s the one to get.
+One caution on pricing: Creality’s list prices across the Falcon range are badly out of date — the same site has shown the 22W above the more powerful 40W.
+Our best Creality Falcon laser engraver guide has the verified July 2026 street prices for every model.

 How we chose